York, PA - The expected league championship wasn't going to be easy. Even after York Suburban went unbeaten during the YAIAA volleyball season.

 While Eshler had six of his 13 kills in the opener against Northeastern, the rest of the Trojans found their game as well, particularly sophomore Jacob Kauffman, and junior Brad Hartshorne, who put a wall up in combining for 17 blocks.

-Still, Suburban needed to show resilience one more time after the Bobcats won the second game of the finals, thanks to Stephen Braswell, who knocked home six of his team-high 13 kills
+Still, Suburban needed to show resilience one more time after the Bobcats won the second game of the finals, thanks to Stephen Braswell, who knocked home six of his team-high 13 kills for the match.

 "The success they have had after the past couple of years, they are a team that never gives up.
-I think we let down in the second game, and they took advantage of it," Hinnenkamp said.

 "We can never take Northeastern lightly.
 We knew taking the first game, they were coming back," Evans said.